norepinefrina/norepinefrina/README.md

 # ✏️ About
-Astralic UI is a roblox script made on a phone for phones.
+Astralic UI is a roblox script made on a phone for phones, only developed by a single person.
 These are the games that i made for, with the main focus on first two:
 - Car Dealership Tycoon
 - Bee Swarm Simulator
 - Pet Simulator 99